XeroOl/notitg-mirin-plugins/splinehelper.md

 spline.reset{{'x','y','z'},plr=2}
 ```

-Also, the case sensitivity for the axis doesn't matter as it corrects it in the code, so for example you don't have to type 'RotX', you can just type 'rotx', or even 'rOTx' if you want

-There are also a couple aliases rotx, roty, rotz, and one other name for size

-'rx/y/z' and 'rotationx/y/z' as axis point to RotX/Y/Z
-'tiny' as axis points to Size

 Use definemod, func, etc to ease splines, or set at a certain beat.
 You can also just run it outside of a func to set default splines or reset all at the start (cause it seems like in editor splines sometimes don't get reset???)